 A porcelain plate from the Grand Duke Konstantin Nikolaevich Service, Imperial Porcelain Factory, period of Nicholas I (1825-1855), 1848-1852.
-Centered with stylized strapwork gilt rosettes, the borders with emerald green, gilt, brick red, and black strapwork motifs relieved by two medallions, the first with the black double-headed Imperial eagle with raised wings used on the Grand Ducal naval standards and surmounted by the Grand Ducal crown and, opposite this on the border, the Cyrillic initials VKKN (Grand Duke Konstantin Nikolaevich) surmounted by the Grand Ducal crown, marked on the underside with the blue Imperial cipher factory mark of Nicholas I and with the gilt numbers 54., probably a gilder’s mark, near the edge of the foot.
+Centered with stylized strapwork gilt rosettes, the borders with gilt, emerald green, brick red, and black strapwork motifs relieved by two medallions, the first with the black double-headed Imperial eagle with raised wings used on the Grand Ducal naval standards and surmounted by the Grand Ducal crown and, opposite this on the border, the Cyrillic initials VKKN (Grand Duke Konstantin Nikolaevich) surmounted by the Grand Ducal crown, marked on the underside with the blue Imperial cipher factory mark of Nicholas I and with the gilt numbers 54., probably a gilder’s mark, near the edge of the foot.
 Diameter: 9 3/8 in.
 (23.8 cm).

 Fedor Solntsev (1801-1892), designer of the Kremlin Service, used similar elements of strapwork and state symbols in this service ordered on the occasion of the marriage of Grand Duke Konstantin Nikolaevich to Alexandra Iosifovna, Princess of Saxe-Altenburg, in 1848.
 The use of the Grand Ducal naval standard was a reference to Konstantin Nikolaevich’s service in the Russian Imperial Navy.
 On this service, see Geraldika na russkom farfore, S-Peterburg: Ermitazh, 2008, pp. 108-111.

 For additional information about this piece, please contact us.